alexmitrani/Repeatr/README.md

 ## Repeatr package for R

-The Repeatr package can be installed from RStudio using the .tar.gz file in the root directory of the [GitHub repository](https://github.com/alexmitrani/Repeatr).
+The Repeatr package can be installed from RStudio using the following command:

+devtools::install_github("alexmitrani/Repeatr")

 The package gives easy access to the functions, dataframes, and related documentation.

+## Shiny web app

+A Shiny web app that presents some of the data from the Repeatr package with interactive controls can be found [here](https://alexmitrani.shinyapps.io/Repeatr-app/).

 ## Acknowledgements